 So, what if fictional portrayals of FBI agents are clichés or inaccurate?
 Does it really matter?

-In this episode I interview retired Special Agent in Charge Wayne Davis.
-He served 25 years with the FBI and during his career ran the Detroit and Philadelphia Offices.
+Retired Special Agent in Charge Wayne Davis served 25 years with the FBI and during his career ran the Detroit and Philadelphia Offices.
 SAC Davis was among the first group of African-American agents to attend the FBI Academy.
-He provides a fascinating personal and historical account of diversity in the FBI and his private meeting with Director J. Edgar Hoover in 1965, at which time the Director openly expressed his views about Martin Luther King and the Civil Rights Movement.
+In this episode of FBI Retired Case File Review, he provides a fascinating personal and historical account of diversity in the FBI and his private meeting with Director J. Edgar Hoover in 1965, at which time the Director openly expressed his views about Martin Luther King and the Civil Rights Movement.

 The Director of the FBI was in town last week and asked the Philadelphia FBI Office to arrange for him to meet and speak with me.
 Well…actually Director Comey extended the invitation to all retired FBI agents in the area, but I believe if he knew what a fan girl I am he would have asked for me specifically.
 The session with him was an intimate gathering of less than fifty of my former agent colleagues, men and women I had worked with during my more than 20 years in the Philly division.
 I sat in the front row with my pad and pen and took copious notes.